SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 An instance of the class should support the following operations:
 - Can be instantiated with two parameters: a string name and a number value.
-- Accessor **name**: used to get and set the value of the name.
+- Accessor **name**: gets and sets the value of "name".
-- Accessor **value**: used to get and set the value of value.
+- Accessor **value**: gets and sets the value of "value".
-- Accessor **VAT**: used to get and set the value of VAT.
+- Accessor **VAT**: gets and sets the value of "VAT".
-- Accessor **active**: used to get and set the value of active.
+- Accessor **active**: gets and sets the value of "active".
-- Function `toString()`: return a string, containing an overview of the instance.
+- Function `toString()`: returns a string containing an overview of the instance.

 If the package is not active, append the label `(inactive)` to the printed name.

-When creating an instance, or changing any of the property values, the parameters are validated.
+When creating an instance or changing any of the property values, the parameters are validated.

 They must follow these rules: